 This is an excellent close.
 There is no mystique – it’s clear, to the point, and everyone knows what the expected outcome is.

-Another favourite is: ‘How would you like to go forward?’
-This is soft, easy to say and always sounds appropriate – perfect for consultative-partner selling.
+Virtual sales calls via Zoom/Teams are more and more the norm.
+A great close for these is to ask: ‘How would you like to go forward?’
+It’s soft, easy to say and always sounds appropriate – perfect for today’s consultative-partner selling approach.

-Here are some other examples.
+Here are some other examples of direct closes.
 Pick the ones you feel comfortable with and adapt them to your own business environment:

 - ‘Can I have your OK to start delivery next week?’